 Role: Heart Aino

-Mikako Takahashi is the seiyuu of Heart Aino, The Protagonist of Arcana Heart, being the first guest seiyuu from another franchise.
+Mikako Takahashi is the seiyuu of Heart Aino, protagonist of Arcana Heart, being the first guest seiyuu from another franchise.
 She appears in episode ZOKU#11 to promote Arcana Heart 3 and later in NEO#05.

 - Affectionate Nickname: Sugita calls her "Mikakongu-senpai".